 The competition for qualified personnel in the biotechnology field is intense, and our future success depends upon our ability to attract, retain, motivate and support such personnel.
+The COVID-19 pandemic has exacerbated workforce competition and workforce shortages.
 In order to develop and commercialize our products successfully, we will be required to retain key management and scientific employees.
 In certain instances, we may also need to expand or replace our workforce and our management ranks.
 In addition, we rely on certain consultants and advisors, including scientific and clinical advisors, to assist us in the formulation and advancement of our research and development programs.
 Our consultants and advisors may be employed by other entities or have commitments under consulting or advisory contracts with third parties that limit their availability to us, or both.
 If we are unable to attract, assimilate or retain such key personnel, our ability to advance our programs would be adversely affected.

-We recently had several executive management changes.
+Turnover rates of key employees continues to vary substantially during the pandemic.
+Over the last two years, we have had several executive management changes.
 Leadership transitions can be inherently difficult to manage and may cause uncertainty or a disruption to our business or may increase the likelihood of turnover in other key officers and employees.
 If we lose the services of one or more of our senior management or key employees, or if one or more of them decides to join a competitor or otherwise to compete with us, our business could be harmed.